IS2AI/COVID-19-Simulator/README.md

 6) Go to directory *covid19/* and run the following command on terminal: **bokeh serve --show streaming**

 7) The web browser with visualization interface will be opened

+More detailed information about the simulator can be found from the main webpage of the project (https://issai.nu.edu.kz/episim/).